ibrahimelhadeg/blog/source/_posts/git-crash-course.md

 1. Revert to the previous commit
 2. Revert our merge commit `2f7765d`

 The first example is the simplest version of a revert, and all it does is takes the content modified by our most recent commit (`09dda7b`), removes it, and makes a new commit to represent the repository without this commit.  _This is different_ than deleting a commit because it creates a _new_ commit to represent the change.
 In other words, it documents the "undo" in our source control and allows us to effectively undo our undo if we want.

+Below is a visual (disregard the actual commit hashes as they are made up):

+{% asset_img git-revert-1.png %}

 Before we run the reversion, let's take a look at what our most recent commit did.
 We can do this by using the `git show <commit-id>` command.

 ```bash
 git show 09dda7b